EvernodeXRPL/evernode-host/README.md

 If you do want to monitor activity, you can use following commands:
   - `evernode status` - Display your current registration status and EVR token balance in your account.
   - `evernode list` - Display a list of Hot Pocket contracts running on your host.

+At any time, you can uninstall and deregister from Evernode with `evernode uninstall`.